-Westmoreland Conservancy was founded in 1991 by a group of conservationists who wanted to save from development one of the last remaining large parcels of land in the most densely populated areas of Murrysville.
+Westmoreland Conservancy was founded in 1991 by a group of concerned citizens who wanted to save one of the last remaining large parcels of land in a densely populated area of Murrysville from development.
 This was the Kellman property.
 When a public hearing was called to consider changing the zoning from S-1 (special conservation) to R-2 (residential dwellings on half acre lots), it meant that fifty-seven acres was about to be converted into a sea of houses.

 The Kellman Reserve is now a part of Murrysville’s Municipal Park system.